faoroj/Michigan-Water-Usage/README.md

 ## Insights and Conclusions

-Based on the findings from the analysis, I present a series of critical insights and conclusions.
-These conclusions are designed to offer a deeper understanding of the international debt scenario and its implications for various stakeholders.
+Based on the findings from the analysis,

 ## Visualizations and Reports